Evaluating job offers

 If you are applying for jobs within the following banks, they have a policy that gives timelines on responding to offers.

 - Barclays Capital

 - Credit Suisse

 - Morgan Stanley

-Once you have accepted an offer, we strongly advise that you regard that as binding; do not make any further applications and withdraw from any that are pending.
+Once you have accepted an offer, please treat this as binding.
+Do not make any further applications and withdraw from any that are pending.

-The banks recognise that it is not in anyone’s interests to pressurise students into making a decision, so if you are genuinely undecided, and have other offers in the pipeline, you should discuss this with a careers consultant and with the HR department of the bank concerned.
-It is in everyone’s interest to make sure that there is a good fit between you and the organisation for whom you are going to work, and you will find that human resources staff approachable and understanding.
+If you are genuinely undecided, and have other offers in the pipeline, you should discuss this with the HR department of the bank concerned.
+It is in everyone’s interest to make sure that there is a good fit between you and the organisation for whom you are going to work, and you will find that HR staff are approachable and understanding.

-You should under no circumstances exaggerate offers in order to try to negotiate a higher salary – remember that the investment banking community in London is close-knit, and graduate recruiters meet regularly to exchange information.
-Bear in mind that honestly and probity are key requirements for this industry.
+You should not exaggerate offers to try to negotiate a higher salary – investment bank recruiters talk to each other and meet regularly to exchange information so they will know what each organisation is offering.
+Remember that honestly and probity are key requirements for this industry.